brandonbate/project-1/README.md

 You haven't yet learned all the functionality needed to perform these tasks.
 We'll get to it shortly.
-For now, we're going to focus on creating the HTML rendering needed for this project.
+For now, we're going to focus on getting Django to produce/render the HTML needed for this project.

 As you work on this project, you should use git to periodically update your work.
 I have no testing code in place to check the quality